 With December's figures still to be collated, Eazipay has so far seen a 5% increase in the value of Direct Debits processed on behalf of its clients in 2016 than for the whole of 2015.

-August Bank Holiday (29 August 2016) will soon be here and businesses need to plan ahead to avoid missing important payment commitments says Bacs Payment Schemes Limited (Bacs), the company behind Direct Debit and Bacs Direct Credit in the UK.
+Almost half of the UK’s small to medium sized enterprises (SMEs) are being paid late, according to Bacs Payment Schemes Limited (Bacs), the company behind Direct Debit and Bacs Direct Credit in the UK.

-An impressive 103.7 million payments were processed in just one day in April by Bacs Payment Schemes Limited (Bacs), the organisation behind Direct Debit and Bacs Direct Credit in the UK – a new record for the number of transactions in a single day.
+A record 109.3 million payments were processed in just one day last week by Bacs Payment Schemes Limited (Bacs), the organisation behind Direct Debit and Bacs Direct Credit in the UK.

 That’s the equivalent of over 7 million payments passing through the Bacs system each hour the processing window was open (15.5 hours), or in excess of 117,000 per minute.

 Cookies are small pieces of text sent by your web browser by a website you visit.
 A cookie file is stored in your web browser and allows the Service or a third-party to recognize you and make your next visit easier and the Service more useful to you.